-Although the majority of components in EV batteries are recyclable, the cost associated with material recovery still poses a significant hurdle for the industry.
+Although the majority of components in EV batteries are recyclable, the cost and logistical difficulties associated with material recovery still poses a significant hurdle for the industry.
 To ensure U.S. companies have secure and reliable access to critical minerals, circularity is critical.
 To build circularity, a report by the Li-Bridge Project recommends "establish[ing] an industry-led waste battery end-of-life program, harmoniz[ing] regulations for transporting waste batteries, and support[ing] the recovery and use of domestically recycled content" (Arora et al. 2023).
-The National Blueprint for Lithium Batteries, created by the Federal Consortium for Advanced Batteries (FCAB), outlines five goals for the United States to establish a secure domestic supply chain for lithium-based batteries by 2030.
+The National Blueprint for Lithium Batteries, created by FCAB, outlines five goals for the United States to establish a secure domestic supply chain for lithium-based batteries by 2030.
 The fourth goal focuses on facilitating large-scale reuse and recycling of critical materials at the end of an EV battery's life cycle, along with establishing a complete competitive value chain within the United States (FCAB 2021).
-Lithium-ion battery cathodes come in more than 15 chemistries.
-While this enables their use in diverse applications, it also increases material demand.
-Advanced recycling methods can significantly reduce draws electricity."
+Advanced recycling methods can significantly reduce reliance on imported critical materials.